π Title

 π― Target Persona

-Emotional vs rational drivers: Emotional connection to design, rational need for functionality.
+Emotional vs rational drivers: Emotional connection to brand experience, rational need for efficiency.

 Business Model: